aneo008/ferryServiceVRP/README.md

 # FYP Project C112

 ## Summary
-This project aims to study and model the ferry service operations optimisation problem as a Capacitated Vehicle Routing Problem with Backhauls and Time Windows (CVRPBTW).
+This project aims to study and model the ferry service operations optimisation problem as a Dynamic Capacitated Vehicle Routing Problem with Backhauls and Time Windows (DCVRPBTW).

 The objective of this repository is to develop a scheduling system that can generate an optimal set of routes and schedules that best maximises the ability of ferry service operations to meet its daily demands.
 The following methods were employed to tackle this optimisation problem.